X

 How the idea for the book “Edible Paradise” came about

 Edible Paradise” covers all the basics of growing and explains the different permaculture techniques in detail.
-Since permaculture gardening means teaming up with nature instead of fighting against it, it makes life easier for the gardener.
-But most importantly I think, the book contains lots of real-life examples of gardens of various sizes, starting with large containers.
+Since permaculture gardening means working with nature rather than against it, it makes gardening easier for the gardener.
+But most importantly, I think, the book contains lots of real-life examples of gardens of various sizes, starting with large containers.
 The examples are broken down to the concrete varieties that I used so that even if it’s your first year growing, you can easily follow them.
 Then, as you gain experience, I hope you’ll be inspired to build on that.”

 “A reader once said to me: ‘You take the stress out of gardening,’ and that’s exactly what I hoped to accomplish with my book – demystify gardening and permaculture techniques and make it all approachable and fun.”